palomaresendiz/palomaresendiz/README.md

 # Hello, I’m Paloma!
-🛠 Programming languages: Python, Java, HTML, CSS, JS, C, C++, and C# 💻 I’m interested in Software Engineering and Cybersecurity!
+🛠 Programming languages: Python, Java, HTML, CSS, JavaScript, C, C++, and C#
+💻 I’m interested in Software Engineering and Cybersecurity!
 🌐 I’m currently learning about Computer Networks
 👾 I’m on a team that is developing an endless runner game using Unity!